stakater/Playbook/content/stacks/stakaterplatform.md

 ## Platfrom Deployment

-This section contains steps to deploy Stakater Platform on Kubernetes cluster using Gitlab CI pipeline.
+### Pre-Requisites

+1. This Document expects that the user has familiarity with the following technologies:
+- Basic working understanding of Kubernetes and kubectl
+- Helm Charts
+- Kubernetes Operators
+- Flux

+2. Before deploying, user must have a `valid working domain` on Route53. e.g. (example.com, subdmain.example.com etc.) and AWS Credentials (AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY) that has access to create Route53 entries.

 ### Pre-Pipeline Configuration
 The sections contains steps that must be performed before running the pipeline:

-1. Fork [StakaterPlatform](https://github.com/stakater/StakaterPlatform) repository in Github and import it in you Gitlab.
+1. Fork [StakaterPlatform](https://github.com/stakater/StakaterPlatform) repository in Github and import it in your Gitlab account.

 It is recommended to fork it in a private repository as you have to add sensitive information in it.